igorkll/syslbuild/mkbootable_readme.md

 the source code of mkbootable is located in the syslbuild repository as it is part of a single project: https://github.com/igorkll/syslbuild
 this project is an abstraction layer above Gnubox maker, which in turn is an abstraction layer above syslbuild
 all of this is part of a single syslbuild project
-the program cache is located at the path: /home/$USER/.mkbootable and can take up a HUGE AMOUNT. even if you have collected literally 3-5 applications, it is likely that this directory can weigh about 100 gigabytes
+the program cache is located at the path: /home/$USER/.mkbootable and can take up a HUGE AMOUNT

 ## subprojects
 * syslbuild - a low-level build system for custom linux distributions: https://github.com/igorkll/syslbuild